September 8, 2025

 Advanced DP problems require careful state design, transitions, and often dimension reduction.
 Look for sequence-based decisions, partitioning, or 2D states.

-Why it works: Model state clearly (index, last choice, remaining capacity) then build transitions.
+Why it works: Model state clearly (index, last choice, remaining capacity), then build transitions.
 Optimize with binary search, monotonic queues, or bitsets when possible.

-MAANG note: Explain tradeoffs for time vs. memory and show how to move from naive recursion to optimized tabulation.
+MAANG note: Explain trade-offs for time vs. memory and show how to move from naive recursion to optimized tabulation.

 17. In-Place Linked List Reversal: Reverse Lists or Segments With Constant Space

 Use prev and curr pointers and rewire next pointers to reverse a list or a sublist in one pass.
+Use when asked to reverse a full list, reverse between indices, or reverse nodes in k groups.

 Technique (template):